 Laura Pascoe Upper Valley Doula Services

 Every birthgiver deserves to feel cared for, respected, and heard.
-My services are intentionally and lovingly designed to help you prepare for birth in a way that reflects you and your preferences, using evidence-based and compassion-centred information and resources.
+My services are intentionally and compassionately designed to help you prepare for birth in a way that reflects you and your preferences, using evidence-based and compassion-centred information and resources.

 My services are inclusive to all who birth—regardless of your gender or sexual identity, partnership status, disability, or previous experiences birthing.
 Come as you are and know you are welcome and supported.